UniversalDependencies/docs/_cop-dep/amod.md

 shortdef: 'adjectival modifier'
 ---

-This document is a placeholder for the language-specific documentation for `amod`.
+This function is reserved to the small closed class of Egyptian adjectives which may follow a noun without mediating ⲛ.
+The label is only given if the construction is actually noun+adjective: if an ⲛ appears, then the label should be nmod.